-- C Complete the experiment and report your answers for the following questions. - 1.
-Does the simulation behave like a real fancart? - 2.
+C Complete the experiment and report your answers for the following questions.

+- 1. Does the simulation behave like a real fancart? - 2.
 Though the velocity of the cart changes as it moves, does the force change or is the force constant? - 3.
 Does the acceleration of the cart change or is the car's acceleration constant? - 4.
 When the cart passes x = 0, turn off the fan (i.e. set the net force on the cart to zero).
 Describe the resulting motion of the cart.
 What is the velocity of the cart after the fan turns off? - B Do all parts for C do the following. - 1.
-Add a second arrow that represents the velocity of the arrow.
+Add a second arrow that represents the velocity of the cart.
 Update its position and its axis.
 Give it an appropriate scale. - A Do all parts for C and B and do the following. - 1.
 Add keyboard interactions that allow the user to make the force zero (i.e. turn off the fan), turn on a constant force to the right, or turn on a constant force to the left.
 In all of these cases, the arrow should indicate the state of the fan. - 2.
 Check that your code results in correct motion.
 Compare to how a real fan cart would behave.
 Describe what you did to test your code, and describe what observations you made that convince you that it works correctly.
+Your description of the motion of the cart should be accompanied by pictures with force and velocity arrows.